fatemafaria142/Analysis-of-UNet-Architectures-for-Gastrointestinal-Polyp-Segmentation/README.md

-# Comparative Analysis of Variants of UNet Architectures for Gastrointestinal Polyp Segmentation
+# GastroSegNet: A Comparative Study of UNet Variants for Accurate Gastrointestinal Polyp Segmentation

 This project focuses on comparing different variants of the UNet architecture for segmenting gastrointestinal polyps.
 The project utilizes the [Kvasir-SEG dataset](https://huggingface.co/datasets/kowndinya23/Kvasir-SEG).